 Pacific Life insurance

 Bankrate conducts an extensive annual insurance study to help our readers choose the carrier that can meet their individualized needs.
 Based on our assessment, customers who prioritize customer service and rider options could find Pacific Life to be the best life insurance company for them.
-However, due to the company’s lack of mobile app, those who prefer digital policy management might have better options.
+However, due to the company’s lack of a mobile app, those who prefer digital policy management might have better options.

 There are two main types of life insurance for individuals — term and permanent — and Pacific Life offers both: